bberube2000/Lost-Locker/README.md

 # Lost-Locker-
 Code samples from a web application that is currently being developed by a team and I at my university.
 The software aims to create a virtual lost and found service for USD student and faculty.
+Attached in this repository are scripts containing the backend development of the web app, utilizing Flask to connect our functionality to a PostgreSQL db service, as well as our frontend UI.
+We plan to host this web app on AWS cloud services, anticipating its release to the university public by the end of May.